-Last updated March 2018.
-These Conditions replace all previous terms and conditions.
+These Conditions apply with effect from 15th August 2018 and replace all previous terms and conditions.

 These Conditions of Carriage apply to all bus and coach services we operate in the United Kingdom.
 These services include local bus services, school services, park&ride bus services and express coach services run by those companies which are members of the Go-Ahead Group.
 Anyone who travels on one of our buses or coaches is covered by these Conditions although your statutory rights are not affected.
 These Conditions also reflect the legal obligations in how we perform the service and in the way you should conduct yourself when using our buses and coaches.

 These Conditions do not apply to services contracted for and on behalf of Transport for London and / or contracted rail replacement services or National Express.
 In addition, you should refer to the operator’s website for specific services relating to private coach hire and those overseas services we operate.

 Where you have purchased a ticket from us for a journey which allows you to travel for part or all of that journey with another bus operator, you will be subject to the conditions of carriage of that other bus operator and we accept no responsibility for the conduct of that operator and no liability to you as a result of that operator’s conduct.
 If, however, we use a subcontractor to provide the service we ordinarily operate, and for which you paid your ticket to use, these Conditions apply.

 These Conditions may be altered from time to time and without notice.
 The Conditions which apply to you is the set which is in force at the time you purchase a ticket, Smartcard, pass, permit or other legitimate means of travel.
 Where we refer to the term “ticket”, we treat this term to include a pass, permit or other legitimate means of travel unless the context otherwise requires.
 See our Ticketing Terms and Conditions for further details.